FAIR OAKS FARMS — Three high-level executive positions at Fair Oaks Farms and Select Milk Producers have been terminated.

 “These positions are not intended to be filled in the foreseeable future,” stated McCloskey in the letter.
 “Gary Corbett had, for the last year, kindly offered to stay on as needed during these difficult times.
 Gary and Julie have been with Fair Oaks Farms from the start of this great brand.
 The executive board and the entire Select organization recognizes the outstanding performance, dedication and personal investment that Gary and Julie have had in their 18 years at Fair Oaks Farms and the impact that their efforts have meant in helping create what our brand stands for today.”

 McCall has worked on special projects with Fair Oaks Farms since 2006 and full time for the last three years.

-Jolynn Gosser has agreed to be the interim general manager and McCloskey will remain as chairman.
+Jolynn Gosser has accepted to be the interim general manager and McCloskey will remain as chairman.

 “Together with Sue, we look forward to continuing our great journey with you,” added McCloskey.
 “These are difficult times and we are ready for the challenge.
 We will take a few steps back and, out of necessity, slow things down for a while but we will come out stronger than ever.”

-A call to Fair Oaks Farms for comment on the changes was not returned by press time; however, McCloskey did write that they will be awaiting Gov. Eric Holcomb’s plans and guidelines for re-opening the state before plans will be announced for re-opening Fair Oaks Farms.
+A call to Fair Oaks Farms for comment on the changes was not returned by press time, however, McCloskey did write that they will be awaiting Governor Eric Holcomb’s plans and guidelines for re-opening the state and then plans will be announced for the re-opening of Fair Oaks Farms.

-It is unknown what effect the changes will have on the proposed multi-million-dollar cheese and whey manufacturing plant.
-The completion date for Select Milk Producers has already been pushed back to the end of 2022.
+It is yet unknown what effect these changes will have on the proposed multi-million-dollar cheese and whey manufacturing plant.
+The completion date for Select Milk Producers on this project has already been pushed back to the end of 2022.

-Because the agreement was extended, new milestones were put in that need to be met starting this year.
-If the milestones are not met, there would be a chance the state could call back the loan.
+However because the agreement was extended, new milestones were put in that need to be met starting this year.
+If the milestones are not met, there would be a chance that the state could call back the loan.